James-HoneyBadger/GulfOfMexico/docs/guides/INSTALL_GUIDE.md

 cd GulfOfMexico
 ```

-This downloads the entire Gulf of Mexico experience to your local machine.
-Exciting!
+This downloads the repository to your local machine.

 ### Step 2: Install the Package

-We recommend installing in **editable mode** so you can tinker with the internals (you know you want to):
+We recommend installing in editable mode so changes update immediately:

 ```bash
 pip install -e .